Check Your NAT Type Instantly

 Frequently Asked Questions

-This free online NAT test checks your IPv4 NAT type, public IP address, NAT status, and IPv6 availability and reachability.
+This free online NAT test checks your IPv4 NAT type, public IP address, NAT status, IPv6 availability, and the result of an external WebRTC/UDP connectivity check.
 It works as a NAT type checker for gaming, P2P, voice chat, and general network troubleshooting.